malyn/Enforth/DESIGN.md

 This works for the following reasons:

 * Branch addresses are 8-bit relative offsets and so relocate with the word, even if the word was to change its starting location (which doesn't happen).
-* Indirect threaded references are 16-bit relative offsets into prior parts of the dictionary and so the entire dictionary is relocatable.
+* References to user-defined words are relative offsets into prior parts of the dictionary and so the entire dictionary is relocatable.
-* The only absolute addresses are CFA addresses, which point at jump locations in program memory for the four `DO*` words.
-EEPROM dictionaries are only valid for a specific build of ARF, so this is fine as well.

-In theory we could rewrite CFA addresses after copying the dictionary from RAM, although to do that we would need to add a flag to each word's header that specified the type of CFA.

-The other option would be to go to a tokenized CFA and offset through a `DO`-specific jump table, but that would slow down all word invocations.
-Rewriting-during-load is much more efficient and only costs us two bits in the flag field (since there are four `DO` words).
+* XTs are relative references from the start of the dictionary and so are relocatable as well.

 # Optimizations